jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 DNS2=THE_PRIVATE_IP_OF_ONPREM_DNS_B
 ```
 Restart the network services: `systemctl restart network`
-Run a test ping/dig from the `micros4l-onpremapp` instance to the AWS route 53 hosted domain:
+Run a test ping/dig from the `micros4l-onpremapp` instance to the AWS route 53 hosted subdomain:
 ```scss
 ping web.aws.microgreens4life.org
 dig web.aws.microgreens4life.org +short
 ```
-Navigate back to the ec2 instances in us-east-1 and initiate a systems manager session on micros4l-awsec2a/b and test dns resolution of the onprem hosted domain:
+Navigate back to the ec2 instances in us-east-1 and initiate a systems manager session on micros4l-awsec2a/b and test dns resolution of the onprem hosted subdomain:
 ```scss
 ping app.corp.microgreens4life.org
 dig app.corp.microgreens4life.org +short